 ⭐️ Bronze – Creative Media planning and Effectiveness Cats Protection - ▪️Third Sector Awards – x2 Marketing Campaign’s of the year (2022 and 2024) plus Comms Agency of the Year 2022

-Our prevalence at the Third Sector Awards throughout the years has shown our charity work to be a constant, the string that threads throughout JAA is backing the underdog, working with brands to make their media work harder in the face of adversity.
+JAA’s presence at the Third Sector Awards throughout the years has shown our charity work to be a constant.
+The string that threads throughout JAA is backing the underdog, working with brands to make their media work harder in the face of adversity.

-Our “hero” piece of work in 2024 was the rebrand launch of the RSPCA’s For Every Kind campaign, to mark the charity’s 200th year.
+Our 2024 “hero” piece of work was the rebrand launch of the RSPCA’s For Every Kind campaign, marking the charity’s 200th year.
 The rebrand campaign was created to be more than just a brand platform or an end line.
 It’s a rallying cry to invite every kind of person to be kind in every possible way to every kind of animal. 🐮🐝🐌

-Enabling the campaign to be a topic of discussion for families nationwide, during the first ad break in Gogglebox, a special 2-minute ad created by Studio Lambert for Channel 4 Sales featured stars of the show with their pets reviewing and reacting to the new brand ad. 📺
+Enabling the campaign to be a topic of discussion for families nationwide, a special 2-minute ad aired during the first break in Gogglebox.
+It featured stars of the show with their pets reviewing and reacting to the new brand ad.

-We champion our people also, celebrating and amplifying our underdog attitude going up against the big dogs and cash cows in these awards.
-Our CEO Richard Temple was named Campaign 40 Over 40 in 2021, an award that recognises the industry’s hidden heroes; those who don’t often get the glory but who make things happen.
-Marketing Director Caroline Ayling and Business Director Sophie Bellon-Gibbons are both proud members of The Media Leader UK Future 100 Club, and Chief Client Officer Jonathan Newton made it on to the BD100 list in 2023.
+We champion our people also.
+Celebrating and amplifying our underdog attitude, going up against the big dogs and cash cows in awards categories.
+Our CEO Richard Temple was named Campaign 40 Over 40 in 2021, an award that recognises the industry’s hidden heroes.
+JAA’s Marketing Director Caroline Ayling, and Business Director Sophie Bellon-Gibbons are both proud members of The Media Leader UK Future 100 Club.
+Plus Caroline, alongside our CCO Jonathan Newton, have both made it on to BD100 lists.